 My writing for the last two years has been an ongoing personal (and now more public) inquiry into the human condition.
-I know that it’s a big bold claim, but I can’t find a better terms to describe the various questions I’ve been asking along the way.
-I do so mostly by telling stories and muse on them.
-Participant-observer, as the anthropologists say.
-I would like to believe that we are not alone, and that the troubles I’ve sit with is not unique and therefore may mean something to you.
+A big bold claim, I know, but I can’t find a better terms to describe the various questions I’ve been asking along the way.
+I do so mostly by telling stories and muse on them (Participant observation, as the anthropologists say) I do it for two main reasons.
+First, I enjoy doing it.
+Second, I would like to believe that we are not alone, and that the troubles I’ve sit with is not unique and therefore may mean something to you.

 Sometimes I draw on my background as a Millennial, a Vietnamese, someone who went to school in Singapore, college student in America, a nerd, an almost-techie, an almost-trickster who enjoys mixing, matching, twisting and discombobulating life experiences to share.
 Friends have come to talk to me about life, its joys and sorrows, its celebrations and struggles.
 I got better at admitting my ignorance, reframing and exploring those questions with them.

 I want to keep asking and living those questions, and I am rejoiced to have you with me.
 No, you don’t have to be on my side.
 Indeed, I’d prefer you don’t so that we can co-inquire into the line we have drawn.
 It’s always my invitation for you to be on par, with-ness and play with me.

 Life is a beautiful mess to be wondered about rather than cleaned up.

 Onto potentially helpful stuff.